PardeepChahar/Jenkins-Notes/index.md

+This Task (Task 1) is given by Mr. Vimal Daga (LinuxWorld Informatics Pvt.
+Ltd.) for issuing the certificate for the Research Based Jenkins Traning
 *********************************************************************************************************

 Task 1, Job 1

 Problem: When developer commit code then jenkins fetch it and build it then deploy on docker(dev-docker) constainer